mkain112/NasaSearch/README.md

 The second model uses transfer learning with the Vgg16 CNN, which is trained on all of the images on ImageNet.
 ![alt text][vgg16Model]

+And finally we give our model new images to classify.
+![alt text][pizzaornot]

 ## Built With

 * [NASA API](https://api.nasa.gov/)